-THDA will accept applications for the NHTF program from public housing authorities, and non-profit entities that will be the owner of the proposed rental project.
-If the Applicant is involved in a partnership associated with a low income housing tax credit project, the Applicant must be the sole general partner or the sole managing member of the ownership entity or own 100% of the stock of a corporate ownership entity.
+THDA will accept applications for the NHTF program from public housing authorities, and non-profit entities that will be related to the final owner of the proposed rental project.
+If the applicant is involved in a Low Income Housing Credit ("LIHC") project, the applicant must be the sole general partner or the sole managing member of the final ownership entity or own 100% of the stock of a final corporate ownership entity.
 The Applicant must materially participate (regular, continuous, and substantial on-site involvement) in the development and operation of the development throughout the compliance period.

 - a.
 To be eligible the entity must meet the following criteria: - i) Be organized and existing to do business in the State of Tennessee, or if organized in another state, must be qualified to do business in the State of Tennessee. - ii) Demonstrate at least two years of related housing experience in Tennessee.
 For the purposes of this program, "related housing experience" means the development, ownership and management of affordable rental housing. - iii) Demonstrate the financial capacity necessary to undertake, complete, and manage the proposed project, as demonstrated by its ability to own, construct, or rehabilitate and manage and operate affordable rental housing.
 THDA will evaluate the experience of the entire proposed team with owning, developing and managing projects of similar size and scope serving the intended population proposed.
-Applicants and their development team must undergo an evaluation by THDA of their capacity before the applicant may qualify as an eligible Recipient. - iv) Have demonstrated understanding of the Federal, State and local housing programs used in conjunction with NHTF funds to ensure compliance with all applicable program requirements and regulations. - v) Not be debarred or excluded from receiving federal assistance or THDA assistance prior to selection or entering into the written agreement with THDA. - vi) Certify that housing units assisted with the NHTF will comply with NHTF program requirements during the entire period that begins upon selection and ending upon the conclusion of all NHTF-funded activities.
+Applicants and their development team must undergo an evaluation by THDA of their capacity before the applicant may qualify as an eligible Recipient. - iv) Have demonstrated understanding of the Federal, State and local housing programs used in conjunction with NHTF funds to ensure compliance with all applicable program requirements and regulations. - v) Not be debarred or excluded from receiving federal assistance or THDA assistance prior to selection or entering into the written agreement with THDA. - vi) Any entity to which the applicant is related must be in good standing with all other THDA programs under which the related entity is participating. - vii) Certify that housing units assisted with the NHTF will comply with NHTF program requirements during the entire period that begins upon selection and ending upon the conclusion of all NHTF-funded activities.